 Transfer students will be considered, providing they meet the minimal overall GPA requirements of 2.75, the entrance requirements are met, and space is available.
 However, they must follow the sequence of courses for the major as listed in the catalog beginning with the fall semester sophomore year.
 Depending upon the number of credits accepted for transfer, students may complete all graduation requirements for the medical imaging program by December of the senior year.
 Grades of "C-" or below from external schools do not transfer.

-The medical imaging program has formal articulation agreements with both Luzerne County Community College's Associate in Science Degree in General Studies Program and Keystone College's Associate Degree in Applied Science in Allied Health (Radiologic Technology) Program.
-Graduates of either program who have successfully completed the stated curricula may enter Misericordia's Medical Imaging Program at the professional level under the dual-admission agreement.
+The medical imaging program has formal articulation agreements with Luzerne County Community College's Associate in Science Degree in General Studies Program, and Keystone College's Associate Degree in Applied Science in Allied Health (Radiologic Technology) Program.
+Graduates of those programs who have successfully completed the stated curricula may enter Misericordia's Medical Imaging Program at the professional level under the dual-admission agreement.